Catalog: Genesee Valley BOCES (Web Registration)

 Lunch Provided

-The Special Education Special Class Cohort provides inclusion teachers the opportunity to connect with other special educators outside their home district.
+The Special Education Special Class Cohort provides special class teachers the opportunity to connect with other special educators outside their home district.
 The cohort structure offers NYSED/regional updates and collaborative opportunities.
 The goal of the cohort is to learn evidence-based best practices, understand why they work, and explore the best ways to implement them in the classroom.

 2025-2026 Theme: Developing Local Special Class Curriculum